Environmental Improvement Group

 - Investment in community projects

-You need to complete the EIG application form and return it to us.
-Before you do this however, you should:
+To apply you need to complete the EIG application form.
+Before you do this you should:

 - Have a chat with one of our community specialists to hear what they think about the suggestion and whether it fits with the long term investment priorities for the community.
 Give us a call and ask to speak to one of them.